 Rather than heading to Iberia.com to look for the seats and dates you want, use one of its partner airlines: American Airlines.
 AA’s website functions far better than Iberia’s, and gives you an easy way to scroll through a month’s worth of award availability at a time.

-As with all things, it’s important to be flexible.
+As with all things, it’s important to be flexible and follow The Flight First Rule.
 Don’t lock in your travel dates ahead of time, but head into the search process with an open schedule and let the availability determine when you travel.
 Focus at least three to four months in advance, when you’re more likely to find the award space you want.

 Once you’ve zeroed in on the dates that seem to work, it’s finally time to head to Iberia.com.
 Log in, click your account, and then “Book flights with Avios” in the drop-down menu.
 Then click “Booking with Avios” again on the following screen – or skip all that nonsense and just follow this link to Iberia’s award search engine.